Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

 If your doctor decides to remove your gallbladder, a cholecystectomy might be suggested.
 For this procedure, a surgical incision is made, and then the gallbladder may be removed by laparoscopic surgery.
 Most patients experience a quick recovery with little pain and discomfort.

 “Not all gallstones need to be surgically removed,” Dr. Ramos says.
 “Sometimes, a physician will find gallstones, when doing a procedure for kidney stones, for example.
 If they aren’t causing you symptoms, the gallbladder may not need to be removed.
 But if you have persistent pain, surgery is the best option.
 Patients who are immunosuppressed are also advised to get surgery, as gallstones can lead to a potentially fatal infection.”

 Even if you aren’t in pain from your gallstones, they may still present a health risk.
 Jaundice, where your skin itches and appears yellow, is one side effect.
 Another is acute cholecystitis, where the stone blocks the cystic duct, preventing the gallbladder from emptying bile into the bile duct.
 Nausea, vomiting and severe pain are usually present.
 In the most serious cases, patients may develop acute pancreatitis, also treated with surgery.
 Usually, patients return to normal lives, after having their gallbladder removed.

-“The best way to prevent gallstones is to eat a moderate diet that is low in fat and simple carbohydrates, such as sugar and refined flour,” says Ramos.
+“The best way to prevent gallstones is to eat a moderate diet that is low in fat and simple carbohydrates, such as sugar and refined flour,” Dr. Ramos says.
 “Obesity is associated with gallstones, so do your best to keep your weight in a healthy range.
 The best prevention is a moderate, balanced diet that is low in fat.
 Get your carbohydrates from fresh, whole fruits and vegetables.
 You should also drink lots of water to keep your bile fluid.”